Frequently Asked Questions

 What are Learning Standards?

 Learning Standards are defined as the knowledge, skills, and understandings that individuals can and do habitually demonstrate over time as a result of skilled instruction and experience.
-In 1996, the New York State Regents approved 28 learning standards in seven content areas.
+In 1996, the New York State Board of Regents approved 28 learning standards in seven content areas.
+In 2010, the Board of Regents adopted the Common Core Learning Standards in English Language Arts/Literacy and Mathematics.
+In school year 2014-15, the Board of Regents asked for a review of the Common Core Standards in English Language Arts and Literacy.
+Additional information can be accessed at the AIMHighNY website.

 Have the New York State English Language Arts Learning Standards changed?

-In January 2011, the Board of Regents adopted the P-12 Common Core Learning Standards for English Language Arts & Literacy, which will be implemented in schools in school year 2012-13.
-To learn more about the P-12 Common Core Learning Standards for ELA & Literacy, please visit the EngageNY Common Core website at
+In January 2011, the Board of Regents adopted the P-12 Common Core Learning Standards for English Language Arts & Literacy, which schools began to implement in school year 2012-13.
+To learn more about the P-12 Common Core Learning Standards for ELA & Literacy, please visit the EngageNY Common Core website.

 Are the English language arts learning standards applicable to all content areas?